Traditional games in the Philippines: Kalahoyo

 Kalahoyo (lit. hole-in) is an outdoor game played by two to ten players.
 Accurate targeting is the critical skill, because the objective is to hit the anak (small stones or objects) with the use of the pamato (big, flat stone), trying to send it to the hole.

-A small hole is dug in the ground, and a throwing line is drawn opposite the hole (approx. 5 to 6 m away from the hole).
+A small hole is dug in the ground, and a throwing line is drawn opposite the hole (approx. 5 to 6 meters away from the hole).
 A longer line is drawn between the hole and the throwing line.
 Each player has a pamato and an anak.
 All the anak are placed on the throwing line, and players try to throw their pamato into the hole from the throwing line.
 The player whose pamato is in the hole or nearest the hole gets the chance for the first throw.
 Using the pamato, the first thrower tries to hit the anak, attempting to send it to the hole.
 Players take turns in hitting their anak until one of them knocks it into the hole, with the players taking turns.
 The game goes on until only one anak is left outside the hole.
 Players who get their anak inside the hole are declared winners, while the alila (loser) or muchacho is the one whose anak is left outside the hole.
 The Alila or Muchacho is "punished" by all the winner/s as follows:

 Winners stand at the throwing line with their anak beyond line A-B (longer line between hole and throwing line).
 The winners hit their anak with their pamato.
 The muchacho picks up the pamato and returns it to the owner.
 The winners repeat throwing as the muchacho keeps on picking up and returning the pamato as punishment.
 Winners who fail to hit their respective anak stop throwing.
 The objective is to tire the loser as punishment.
 When all are through, the game starts again.